Kennyatu23/digital-rain-cpp/index.md

 			                /*Random column Positions*/
                     int x = std::rand() % maxCol;  //Random column for the first character int x1 = std::rand() % maxCol;  //Random column for the second  character

+All the above snips are from the beginning of the project.
+It was just to try show the project at the very beginning.
+I didnt document the beginning very well but I plan to go into more detail wit the final finished code for the project digital rain and give a clearer understanding of what the code is doing.

 <img src="https://raw.githubusercontent.com/Kennyatu23/digital-rain-cpp/main/docs/assets/images/SetHeightTerminalDigiRain.png" width="400" height="300">